NTIA/scos-sensor/README.md

 `calibration_parameters` so the calibration data is found directly within the `calibration_data` element and by default scos-sensor will not apply any additional gain.
 Typically, a sensor would be calibrated at particular sensing parameters.
-For example, the calibration below provides an example of a sensor calibrated at a sample rate of 14000000.0 at several frequencies with a signal analyzer reference level setting of -25.
+The calibration data for specific parameters should be listed within the calibration_data object and accessed by the values of the settings listed in the calibration_parameters element.
+For example, the calibration below provides an example of a sensor calibrated at a sample rate of 14000000.0 samples per second at several frequencies with a signal analyzer reference level setting of -25.
 ```json
 {
 	"calibration_parameters": [